Bulk Current Injection (BCI) Test - Equipment, Methods, & Setup

 BCI Test Equipment

-Bulk current injection (BCI) equipment can vary by testing requirements, however typically include:
+Bulk current injection (BCI) equipment can vary by testing requirements, however typically includes:

 Conducted RF Test Systems